github/opensource.guide/features/pages/index.md

 ## Making Changes

 One of the first things we can do is remove the default title of our index page, and add a friendlier message to it.
-Since this is a very quick change -- and our first one -- we're going to make it on the default branch: `gh-pages`.
+Since this is a very quick change -- and our first one -- we're going to make it on the default branch: `master`.

 If we click on the `index.html` file to navigate into that file, we can make edits to it by selecting the **Edit** button.